Travel Tips for Vietnam: Travel Guide and recommendations

 - Take a basic first aid kit and personal medicines.
 In big cities you will find pharmacies, but in rural areas it can be complicated to get some medicines.

-- Most Southeast Asian countries are very safe since part of their economy depends on tourism, so do not be afraid and do not hesitate to travel to Vietnam on your own or travel with children.
+- Most Southeast Asian countries are very safe since part of their economy depends on tourism, so do not be afraid and do not hesitate to travel to Vietnam on your own.

 - Also, of course, watch out for pickpockets in big cities.